YousicianGit/UniMcp/README.md

 4. In Unity, open Tools > UniMcp and press the configure button of your IDE.

 > [!NOTE]
+> If you are using Visual Studio Code, you can configure the MCP server for cursor and it will be discovered automatically.
+>
 > If your IDE is not listed, you can press "Copy Config to Clipboard" and paste it into your IDE.

 5. Start the MCP server in your IDE.